sebastiano123-c/DroneIno/README.md

 * SWC down: flight mode selected is GPS (**_NOT TO USE AT THE MOMENT_**).
 *
 # **Documentation**
 The circuit scheme and the detailed construction steps are reported in the full [documentation](https://github.com/sebastiano123-c/DroneIno/tree/main/docs).
-I describe the main features of DroneIno.
+Here I will describe the main features of DroneIno.

 ## **Auto-leveling**
 DroneIno automatically corrects spurious drifts using the gyroscope signals.